Rello/audioplayer/README.md

 =============

 I am trying to continue this app.<br>
-Availability in the app-store still come soon.
+Availability in the app-store will come soon.<br>
-Please support me with the efforts. check back soon for updates
+check back soon for updates